Doctors of Audiology | Board Certified Audiologists

 The earbud generation loves music, but many love their music too loud, and that presents a threat to their long-term hearing.
 Why?
 Because MP3 players and earbuds can deliver very high sound volumes directly to their ears.
 The World Health Organization says 1.1 billion young people are risking permanent hearing loss from earbuds.

-The following figure is from a peer-reviewed research paper by Dr. Li: Genetic influences on susceptibility of the auditory system to aging and environmental factors.
+The following figure (below) is from a peer-reviewed research paper by Dr. Li: Genetic influences on susceptibility of the auditory system to aging and environmental factors.

-(A), below, shows healthy hair cells, but (B) shows noise-induced damage, indicated by fused hair cells (yellow arrows) and scars (white arrow).
+The left panel (A) shows healthy hair cells, but (B) shows noise-induced damage, indicated by fused hair cells (yellow arrows) and scars (white arrow).
 The damaged hair cells in (B) were subjected to noise exposure of 120 dB for just 5 minutes!